 It is the responsibility of the Code Enforcement Unit to work in partnership with Everett residents to promote and maintain a safe and desirable living and working environment.

 The Code Enforcement Unit helps maintain or improve the quality of Everett’s community in the following ways:

 Filing a complaint

-- By enforcing laws and codes targeted to solve specific problems in Everett communities, including rubbish and nuisances, wrecked, dismantled or inoperative vehicles on private property, violation of land use conditions, substandard or dangerous buildings, noxious vegetation, and violation of handicapped accessibility regulations.
+- By enforcing laws and codes targeted to solve specific problems in Everett communities, including rubbish and nuisances, wrecked, dismantled or inoperative vehicles on private property, violation of land use conditions, substandard or dangerous buildings and noxious vegetation.

 - By working with residents, neighborhood associations, public service agencies and other City of Everett departments to facilitate voluntary compliance with City laws and codes, empowering neighborhoods to participate in keeping problem areas cleaned up, developing ways to solve recurring problems and nuisances, involving representatives from all affected groups, and establishing community priorities for cleanup projects.